d-w-moore/other_docs/SLURM_install_howto.md

 To make the daemons run persistently
 ---
 Under Ubuntu Linux, these lines should be added to allow the `munged` and SLURM daemons to start automatically at boot-up.
-(If it has been decided to run these under user control, they can be launched using `sudo` instead).
-Make sure they occur before the final `exit 0`:
+(If it has been decided to run these under user control, they can be launched via `sudo` or a `root` login).
+Make sure these are placed before the final `exit 0`:
 ```
 /etc/init.d/munge restart
 /usr/local/sbin/slurmctld